-Lea Michele and Her Glee Co-Stars Swap Their Most Emotional Memories of Corey Monteith
+Lea Michele and Her Glee Co-Stars Swap Their Most Emotional Memories of Cory Monteith

 Suffice to say, it's a must-listen trip down memory lane for any past or present Gleek.

-Memories of Corey Monteith—who dated Lea for several years prior to his 2013 death from an accidental overdose—were also exchanged.
-Kevin recalled filming the scene where his character Artie, who uses a wheelchair, is rescued from a port-a-potty by Corey's character Finn.
+Memories of Cory Monteithwho dated Lea for several years prior to his 2013 death from an accidental overdose—were also exchanged.
+Kevin recalled filming the scene where his character Artie, who uses a wheelchair, is rescued from a port-a-potty by Cory's character Finn.

-Kevin described it as one of his "most memorable parts" of filming the pilot and revealed that even then he and Corey knew Glee would make them superstars.
+Kevin described it as one of his "most memorable parts" of filming the pilot and revealed that even then he and Cory knew Glee would make them superstars.
 "He and are like, ‘This is insane, isn't it?
 We are going to remember this forever.
 This is special.'
 It was just the two of us.
 I'm like, ‘Yeah, this is really wild,'" the actor shared.

 Lea also found the scene particularly poignant, adding, "The moments that made me so emotional were not anything that ever has made me emotional before about the show.
 One of them was when he took you out of the port-a-potty.
 There were so many moments that you see the whole arc of a character for a whole season in one moment.
 Him taking you out of the bathroom, and you see Finn's heart.
 Oh my God."